 Dr Hanna Ruszczyk, Assistant Professor (Research)

-Hanna supports the interdisciplinary IHRR in a range of activities including establishing and strengthening relationships internally and externally, fundraising as well as organising seminars for the postgraduate community of Durham University.
+Hanna supports IHRR in a range of activities including establishing and strengthening relationships internally and externally, fundraising as well as organising seminars for the postgraduate community of Durham University.

 IHRR Administrator and PA to Institute Executive Director